mrthehavok/k8s-advanced-webapp/docs/architecture.md

 - Ingress is handled directly by the AWS Application Load Balancer, provisioned via Terraform.
 - The Kubernetes `Ingress` resource is configured with annotations that the EKS control plane uses to configure the ALB.
-- TLS is terminated at the ALB using certificates managed in AWS Certificate Manager (ACM).
-This removes the need for an in-cluster controller like `cert-manager`.

 ### Observability Stack